DaveBatton/Objective-C-Style-Guide/ReadMe.md

 #### - dealloc

-Now that were using ARC, were no setting the objects instance variables to `nil` in the `-dealloc` method.
+Now that we're using ARC, we're no setting the object's instance variables to `nil` in the `-dealloc` method.
 In most cases the method should be removed.

 #### Block Indentation